 At Deja Vu Med Spa, we make it convenient to plan your visit.
-Click the link to schedule a consultation time that fits your busy schedule.
+Click the link to request an appointment that fits your busy schedule.
 We can't wait to see you.

 Read our frequently asked questions below to see if you can find the answer you're looking for!

 Pellets are made up of either estradiol or testosterone.
 The hormones are pressed or fused into very small solid cylinders.
 These pellets are larger than a grain of rice and smaller than a ‘Tic Tac’.
 In the United States, the majority of pellets are made by compounding pharmacists and delivered in sterile packaging.
 There is an ‘FDA approved’ 75 mg testosterone pellet.
 Deja Vu Med Spa only uses Testerone pellets.

 Pellets deliver consistent, healthy levels of hormones for 3-5 months in women and 4-6 months in men.
 They avoid the fluctuations, or ups and downs, of hormone levels seen with every other method of delivery.
 This is important for optimal health and disease prevention.
 Pellets do not increase the risk of blood clots like conventional or synthetic hormone replacement therapy.

 In studies, when compared to conventional hormone replacement therapy, pellets have been shown to be superior for relief of menopausal symptoms, maintenance of bone density, restoration of sleep patterns, and improvement in sex drive, libido, sexual response, and performance.